ExplicITConsulting/set-outlooksignatures.com/_posts/2025-09-07-roaming-signatures-macos.en.md

 layout: "post"
 lang: "en"
 locale: "en"
-title: "Roaming Signatures for Outlook for Mac?"
+title: "Roaming Signatures for Outlook on Mac?"
-description: "Do you have users accessing Exchange Online mailboxes with Outlook for Mac? "
+description: "Do you have users accessing Exchange Online mailboxes with Outlook on Mac? "
 published: true
 tags:
 slug: "roaming-signatures-macos"